A study found lead in popular protein powders. Here's why you shouldn't panic

 There is no known safe level of exposure to lead, which is present in many of the environments in which food is grown, raised and processed.
 But experts say the greatest risk of adverse health effects — like reproductive problems, kidney damage and cognitive impairment — comes from repeated exposure at high doses.

-While CR advises against downing a protein shake every day, it says the bulk of the products it tested are fine to have occasionally.
+While Consumer Reports advises against downing a protein shake every day, it says the bulk of the products it tested are fine to have occasionally.
 Even the ones with the highest lead levels are "far below the concentration needed to cause immediate harm," Martineau says.

 "The real risk with lead is even if you are exposed to kind of low levels consistently over time, that lead could kind of build up in the body and eventually cause problems farther down the line," Martineau adds.
 "So I'd say the advice is more, scrutinize your protein shakes and take a look at what you're using to make an informed decision, rather than immediately freak out."